couchbase/couchbase-python-client/docs/txcouchbase_api/txcouchbase.rst

 ===========

 .. note::
-    Further updates to the acouchbase docs will come with future 4.0.x releases.
-In the meantime, checkout the provided examples in the :txcouchbase_examples:`Github repo <>`.
+    Further updates to the acouchbase docs will come with future 4.x releases.
+In the meantime, check out the provided examples in the :txcouchbase_examples:`Github repo <>`.

 .. note::
     The minimum required Twisted version is 21.7.0.